In this episode, Byron and Oren talk about AGI, Aristo, the future of work, conscious machines, and Alexa.

 Now, when you go beyond ten, twenty, thirty years, who can predict what will happen?
 So I'm very comfortable saying it won't happen in the next twenty-five years, and I think that it is extremely difficult to predict beyond that, whether it's fifty or a hundred or more, I couldn't tell you.

 So, do you think we have all the parts we need to build an AGI?
-Are we on a path, or is it going to take some breakthrough we can’t even fathom right now?
+Is it going to take some breakthrough that we can't even fathom right now?
 Or with enough deep learning and faster processors and better algorithms and more data, could you say we are on a path to it now?
-Or is your sole reason for believing we’re going to build an AGI is [that] you’re a materialist—you know, we’re made of atoms, we can build something made of atoms.
+Or is your sole reason for believing we're going to build an AGI that you're a materialist—you know, we're made of atoms, we can build something made of atoms.